Alejandro Sabella: Early life and career

 As a footballer, Sabella rose through the junior divisions of River Plate in the early 1970s, when his position of attacking midfielder was covered by Norberto Alonso.
 His style reflected Alonso's, with emphasis on individual technique and short passes.
 His slow pace gained him the nickname of Pachorra (lunfardo, Spanish for "slowcoach").
 In 1975, River Plate won their first title after an 18-year drought, and Alonso became the fans' undisputed hero.
 Sabella got his break in 1976, when Alonso was transferred to Marseille.
 He played a key role when River won the 1977 Metropolitano championship.
 Nevertheless, when Alonso returned to River Plate, Sabella was again relegated to the bench.

 Sheffield United

-Second Division side Sheffield United had tried to sign Diego Maradona from Argentinos Juniors, however, the club decided that Maradona was too expensive.
-Therefore, United turned to Sabella, who they signed for £160,000 on 19 July 1978.
+Second Division side Sheffield United had tried to sign Diego Maradona from Argentinos Juniors.
+However, the club decided that Maradona was too expensive, and instead turned to Sabella, whom they signed for £160,000 on 19 July 1978.
 Known as Alex while in England, Sabella made his debut for the Blades in a 2–1 defeat against Leyton Orient on 19 August 1978.

 Sabella played for United until 1980, scoring eight league goals in 76 appearances.
 After relegation to the Third Division, manager Harry Haslam agreed a fee of £600,000 with Second Division club Sunderland.
 However, Sabella had ambitions to play in the First Division and refused to go.
 His last appearance for United came with a goal in the final of the Sheffield & Hallamshire County Cup, (a regional competition between South Yorkshire teams) giving victory over Sheffield Wednesday on 8 May 1980.